NuevoFoundation/workshops/content/english/python-turtle/activity-1.md

 <p style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/CRJf-LbXAx4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 Kudos!
 You helped Alex draw a line!
 Now let’s step it up and help Alex draw a square.
+A square is one of the simplest and most familiar shapes in geometry.A square has four sides and they are exactly the same length.
+When we say "angle," we mean the space between two sides where they meet.
+In a square, all four angles are the same too.

+The turtle needs to turn 90 degrees 4 times and move the exact number of steps each time to create a square.

+Here’s the trick: the sum of the angles around a point (like where you turn) is always 360 degrees.
+If you divide 360 degrees by the number of turns you need to make (which is 4 for a square), you'll get the angle you need to turn.
+So, 360 degrees ÷ 4 turns = 90 degrees per turn.

 To draw a square, we need to follow these steps:

 1. Go forward for 50 steps
 2. Turn left by 90 degrees